 The OKR framework is a powerful facilitator of growth and success.
-However, the key results and objectives must be relevant to the business in question.
+However, the key results and objectives must be relevant to the organization in question.
 Generic OKRs do little good.
-To set up OKRs, decision-makers, managers, and even employees must follow a specific set of steps, outlined below:
+To set up OKRs, decision-makers, managers, and even employees must follow a specific set of steps outlined below:

-- The business must define three to five priorities for the year and each quarter.
+- The organization must define three to five priorities for the year and each quarter.

 - Those priorities must guide the creation of departmental objectives and employee objectives.

 - Managers and employees must work together to set up to five objectives and key results that support company objectives, as well as team objectives.